News and Announcements

 Presentation

-DEP requests that all comments be received by October 4, 2024.
-Comments on the draft nutrient TMDL should be submitted by email to: Eric.Simpson@FloridaDEP.Govor by mail to:
+DEP requests that all comments be received by April 4, 2025.
+Public comments will also be accepted during the meeting and can be submitted via email to Eric.Simpson@FloridaDEP.gov or by mail to:

 Florida Department of Environmental Protection